Islam in Somalia

+Sunni Islam is the strand of Islam practiced by 100% of the population with the majority of them following the Shafi'i school while a minority follows the Hanafi school.
+Islam has been a part of Somali society since the 7th century.

-Practitioners of Islam first entered Somaliland in the northwestern city of Zeila during prophet Muhammad's lifetime whereupon they built the Masjid al-Qiblatayn; as such, Islam has been a part of Somali society since the 7th century.
+Muslims first entered modern-day Somalia in the northwestern city of Zeila during prophet Muhammad's lifetime whereupon they supposedly built the Masjid al-Qiblatayn as per local tradition.

 Practicing Islam reinforces distinctions that further set Somalis apart from their immediate neighbors.
-Sunnism is the strand practiced by 99% of the population.
 Although Pew Research Center has not conducted a survey in Somalia, its Somali-majority northwestern neighbour Djibouti reported a creed breakdown of Muslims which was reported as 77% adhering to Sunnism, 8% as non-denominational Muslim, 2% as Shia, thirteen percent refusing to answer, and a further report inclusive of Somali Region stipulating 2% adherence to a minority sect (e.g. Ibadism, Quranism etc.).

 The role of religious functionaries began to shrink in the 1950s and 1960s as some of their legal and educational powers and responsibilities were transferred to secular authorities.
 The position of religious leaders changed substantially after the 1969 revolution and the introduction of scientific socialism.
-Siad Barre insisted that his version of socialism was compatible with Qur'anic principles, and he condemned atheism.
+Siad Barre insisted that his version of socialism was compatible with Qur'anic principles and he condemned atheism.
 Religious leaders, however, were warned not to meddle in politics.